Estimate Time7 min

 Here are some important things to have on your radar about TDFs.

-• You can expect built-in diversification.
+• They are diversified single-portfolio solutions.
 TDFs invest across a variety of assets to help mitigate risk while still offering growth potential.

 Fidelity Freedom® Funds are TDFs that can help you keep your money on track with your financial retirement goals.